-- It allows the therapist and client to observe specific information about the client’s a baseline level of activity, which can by used as a comparator later in treatment.
+- It allows the therapist and client to observe specific information about the client’s baseline level of activity, which can be used as a comparator later in treatment.

 - It can focus the client’s attention on their current level of activity.

 - Ratings of mood, enjoyment, accomplishment, or connectedness collected alongside the record of activity can be used to generate hypotheses about which types of activity it might be most helpful to schedule.

 - Activity diaries can form the basis for a conversation about the relationship between activity and mood, or the client’s current engagement in activity which is in line with their values.

 This Behavioral Activation Activity Diary is a worksheet designed for activity monitoring.
 This diary is in a 7-day format and includes sections for: recording activity in the morning / afternoon / evening; prompts to help clients to record the most helpful kinds of information; and a mood rating scale.

 “So that we can start to gather some ideas about why you are depressed I would like you to use this activity diary to record what you do every day for a week, even for activities that might seem trivial or unimportant.
 We need to find out how your mood changes as you do different activities, so rate your mood for each time slot on a scale of 0 to 10, with 0 representing feeling very depressed and 10 representing feeling very good.”

 Once a client has monitored their activity for a week the information recorded can be examined for deficits in (rewarding) activity, relationships between activity and mood, breadth or restriction of activity, and consistency with values.
 Some helpful questions include:

 - Looking at it now, what do you notice about what you recorded on your activity diary?

 - What activities made you feel the best?